yesmanno/yesmanno/README.md

 ## Introduction

-Security Researcher for G.Sec, Have been working on Advanced Security Research on Hypervisor, Windows Kernel, Fuzzing, Datastructure
+Security Researcher for G.Sec, Have been working on Security Research on Hypervisor, Windows Kernel, Fuzzing, Datastructure

 Kudos to my mate @Mardcelo